Duke vs Tennessee Players to Watch - Second Round

 Top Players to Watch: Duke vs. Tennessee - Second Round

-Kyle Filipowski and Santiago Vescovi are two players to watch on Saturday at 2:40 PM ET, when the Duke Blue Devils square off against the Tennessee Volunteers in the second round of the NCAA tournament at Amway Center.
+Saturday's second-round NCAA tournament game between the Duke Blue Devils and the Tennessee Volunteers at Amway Center at 2:40 PM ET features the Blue Devils' Kyle Filipowski and the Volunteers' Santiago Vescovi as players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!